-"Forging Fire Service Excellence" is the motto of the Fire / Rescue Training Division.
-Over 100 firefighters die nationwide each year in job related incidents and countless others are injured.
-Our firefighters work hard and train hard to avoid being one of these statistics.
-Our goal is to provide at a minimum 240 hours per year of high quality on-duty training to our firefighters.
+"Forging Fire Service Excellence" is the motto of the Grants Pass Fire Rescue (GPFR) Training Division.
+Our citizens count on mentally and physically prepared firefighters arriving to their aid.
+Our goal is to provide a minimum of 240 hours per year of high-quality on-duty training to our firefighters.
 Topics covered include:

-Additionally, our firefighters seek outside training through various fire service associations, the National Fire Academy, degree and specialized certification programs from accredited colleges and universities.
+Additionally, our firefighters seek outside training through various fire service associations, the National Fire Academy, degrees, and specialized certification programs from accredited colleges and universities.

-The Fire / Rescue Bureau is always looking for structures in which we can train.
+Grants Pass Fire Rescue is always looking for structures in which we can train.
 This training involves both destructive and non-destructive activities.
-If you own a structure that is going to be renovated or demolished, and you would like to loan its use for firefighter training, please call at 541-450-6200 and ask to speak with Battalion Chief Tim De Lisle, Training Officer.
+If you own a structure that is going to be renovated or demolished, and you would like to loan its use for firefighter training, please call 541-450-6200 and ask to speak with Battalion Chief Tim De Lisle, Training Officer.